HTTP-APIs/hydra-ecosystem-statute/MOTIVATIONS.md

  source according to the objectives.

 Advantages:
-* The Open Source landscape is by definition fragmented and many players present themselves to their possible user-base, that can be made of single users, companies or other OS organisations.
-To be properly represented among these by organising their present online and through events.
+* The Open Source landscape is by definition fragmented and many players present themselves to their possible user-base; that can be made of single users, companies or other OS organisations.
+It is important to be properly represented among these by planning our public exposure online and through events.
- * ...
+* The Organisation can realize a consistent representation of the developing efforts of the Community, so that achievements and objectives can be clearly represented to the public.
+ * The Organisation can be the trend-setter for defining quality standards for official tools.

 Disadvantage:
 * Book-keeping